briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 RDS instances can take a long time to create relative to other AWS resources such as S3 buckets and IAM roles.
 RDS instances are also more costly than other resources.
 We could use a single, shared RDS instance placed in a private subnet of a shared VPC.
 Each ad hoc environment could use a different named database in the RDS instance in the form `{ad-hoc-env-name}-db`.
 Using one RDS instance per ad hoc environment would be slow to startup and tear down and also costly if there are many developers using ad hoc environments simultaneously.

-If we choose to isolate the application's relational database at the databases level (and not the RDS instance level), then we will need our automation workflow to create a database per ad hoc environment.
+If we choose to isolate the application's relational database at the database level (and not the RDS instance level), then we will need our automation workflow to create a database per ad hoc environment.

 Let's spin up a simple example to illustrate how this would would work.